 In pediatric dentistry and orthodontics, the use of dental arch plaster models is of fundamental importance in clinical practice, especially for correct diagnosis and planning of malocclusions, ensuring a permanent record of teeth positioning in three dimensions.
-[1,2] The models allow to verify symmetry and shape
+[1,2] The models allow to verify symmetry and shape of the arches, inclination, anatomy, size, and position of the teeth, as well as to perform different orthodontic analyses related to the arches perimeter.[3]
+Besides, plaster models are also a valuable form of legal registration[4] and are very useful in comparing the results obtained after performing dental interventions, as well as for the correct transfer of patients between professionals.[5]

 How to cite this article: Rosin HR, Daltoé MD, Pucinelli CM, Romano FL, de Carvalho FK, da Silva LAB, Segato RAB.
 Comparative Study of Concordance of Digital Models, Plaster Models, and 3D Printed Filament Models with Clinical Measurements in Children.
-J Pediatr Dent 2020;6(1):00-00.
+J Pediatr Dent 2020;6(1):1-11